leela-venkata-lakshmi/Leave_Management_App/README.md

 # Leave_Management_App
 Added functionalities:

 Login:
 <img width="935" alt="leave_mgmt1" src="https://github.com/user-attachments/assets/f82d0adf-4c61-465c-9f55-905133ab49a5">

 Login page created successfully by allowing only valid users into the dashboard by fecthing login credentials from the database.Used Bcrypt hashing for passwords.

+Dashboard:
-Dashboard & LeaveSummary & Upcoming Holidays:
+LeaveSummary & Upcoming Holidays:
 <img width="924" alt="leave_mgmt2" src="https://github.com/user-attachments/assets/559af3f6-9dc0-41b9-a86b-c4a3d4a19bca">
-Included Leave Summary,
-Upcoming Holidays ,
-Links to leave application, myleaves, leave approvals and profile icon in the dashboard.
+Included Leave Summary, Upcoming Holidays , Links to leave application, myleaves, leave approvals and profile icon in the dashboard.

 Profile icon & Logout:
 onclick will fetch the employee details and will display.